 - Avoid disturbing soil and removing plants from natural areas; they may be rare native plants or even invasive plants.

-- If you think you have wild parsnip on your property or if you see it in your community, please call the Invading Species Hotline at 1-800-563-7711, or report your sighting online.
+- If you think you have wild parsnip on your property or if you see it in your community, please call the Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
 You will be asked to send in photos for identification.
 DO NOT touch, cut or collect parts of the plant for identification purposes.

 OFAH/OMNRF Invading Species Awareness Program.
 (2012).
 Wild Parsnip.
 Retrieved from: www.invadingspecies.com.

 This factsheet may be reproduced for non-commercial purposes.

 Header photo by Leslie J. Mehrhoff, University of Connecticut, Bugwood.org